What is the Means Test?

 Household of 2: $63,148

 You can always find updated median income numbers here

 If you above median then you continue with the various expenses you are entitled to.
 The expense numbers are set numbers for various categories.
 Some of these categories include: Food, clothing, and other household supplies; Out of pocket medical, Household Utilities, Rent/Mortgage, and Transportation.

 After the set numbers, you plug in your actual deductions for items on your paycheck such as health insurance, tax liability, disability insurance, term life insurance (for the debtors only), and health care spending accounts.

 In addition you would then plug in actual expense items for things that are allowed under the test such as child care and charitable contributions.

 Think of this is as an income statement.
 You have your gross numbers from your job and/or other sources of income.
 Then you have your expenses.
 If the result is a number that is low enough then you pass and get to file Chapter 7.
 The kicker about this test is the expense items you get to use are mandated by certain rules.

 If you notice this test has nothing to do with the amount of unsecured debt you owe.
 I’ve heard countless times that the test isn’t right because they don’t have any money left over right now.
 Yes, that is probably true is you are still paying all your unsecured debt.
 This test is designed to see how your budget would operate with the elimination of that debt.
 Your general unsecured debt has nothing to do with the means test.
 If it did then it would encourage people to take on more debt just to pass the means test.

 Collins & Arnove

 I routinely have people who come to me second.
-They say at their first consultation they didn’t even look at their paycheck stubs for plug in any numbers into a system.
+They say at their first consultation they didn’t even look at their paycheck stubs or plug in any numbers into a system.
 Don’t waste your time with that approach.
-Get the answers you need to make a decision right away.
+Get the answers you need to make a decision right away – book a consultation here.